-Under both Solvency II and FRS 101 reporting, Collective Investment Undertakings are measured at fair value, based on market prices at the reporting date, which are quoted prices in active markets for identical instruments.
+For both solvency and IFRS reporting, Collective Investment Undertakings are measured at fair value, based on market prices at the reporting date, which are quoted prices in active markets for identical instruments.
 No significant estimates or judgements are used in the valuation of these investments.

-There are allocation differences between Solvency II and FRS 101 caused by differences in the definition of line items.
-Under Solvency II, the money market fund investments (£441 million) are included in the "Investment funds" line, whereas on the FRS 101 balance sheet these are included in "Cash and cash equivalents".
+There are allocation differences between solvency and IFRS values caused by differences in the definition of line items.
+For solvency purposes, the money market fund investments (£432 million) are included in the "Investment funds" line, whereas on the IFRS balance sheet these are included in "Cash and cash equivalents".
 This reclassification is based on maturity.
-Under Solvency II, any funds that are not accessible within 24 hours are classed as Investments rather than cash and cash equivalents.
+For solvency purposes, any funds that are not accessible within 24 hours are classed as Investments rather than cash and cash equivalents.

-Under Solvency II, accrued income on investments and securities (£1 million) is reclassified from receivables to investments and securities resulting in a difference in the "Collective investment undertakings" lines between the Solvency II and FRS 101 bases.
+For solvency purposes, accrued income on investments and securities (£1 million) is reclassified from receivables to investments and securities resulting in a difference in the "Collective investment undertakings" lines between the two bases.